metagol/metagol/README.md

 #### Using Metagol

 Metagol is written in Prolog and runs with both Yap and SWI.
 To use Metagol, consult the 'metagol.pl' file.
-The following code demonstrates using Metagol to learn the grandparent relation given the mother and father relations as background knowledge.
+The following code demonstrates learning the grandparent relation given the mother and father relations as background knowledge.

 ```prolog
 :- use_module('metagol').